Tip #1: Aim to Alleviate, Never to Irritate

 Tip #3: Treat It Like Brushing Your Teeth

 Brushing your teeth is, or at least should be, something that we all do at least 2-3x a day.
 Why not treat your foam rolling the same way? —Or at least at night— before bed.
 But why before bed?

 Well, it’s simple really.
 When you foam roll at night what you are really doing is switching your body’s parasympathetic nervous system, which is responsible for relaxation and recovery.
 This will help you have a more restful night of sleep, leaving you to feel energized and well-rested when you wake up.

 Not sure where to begin?
 Knowing which muscles to foam roll can make it easier to do it daily.
-Click the link below to download your Free Foam Rolling Guide instantly to your laptop or smartphone.
-This guide will show you which muscles to foam roll and how to do it.
+Click the link below to download your Free Foam Rolling Guide .
+Print it out and hang it up on your wall to help remind you to get your foam roll on.